spoike/pico8-workshop/1-getting-started.md

 Something like this:

 ![Smiley anyone?](./assets/1-draw-a-sprite.png)

+The sprite editor lets you draw 8x8 pixel drawings.
+These can be used in code with the `SPR` and `SSPR` functions.

 > ## 1.8 Go back to code editor by clicking on the first tool icon at the top right
 >